dan-the-man639/tAImagotchi/README.md

-# Running the Backend
+## Setting Up The Development Environment

+Before running the application, you need to set up your development environment.
+Follow these steps to create a virtual environment and install the necessary dependencies.

-1. Go to Backend Directory
+1. **Go to Backend Directory**

     ```bash
     cd backend
     ```

-2. **Create and Activate a Virtual Environment **
+2. **Create and Activate a Virtual Environment**

     - For Windows:
       ```cmd